 As companies understand the opportunity that Big Data presents, the job requirements around data administrators, engineering, and management have seen incredible growth.
 When Data Scientist was pronounced as the sexiest job of the 21st century by Harvard Business Review, it has seen a sudden upsurge in demand among industries and candidates.

 Data Engineering and Data science jobs

 While Data scientist jobs have gained a huge amount of attraction in the market, data engineering is the fastest-growing job in the entire technology market since 2019.
-With some reports stating that the demand for data engineers is at least five times higher than that of job openings for data scientists in the market.
-Still, Data Engineering and Data science jobs have become equally the most sought after and most promising with the highest career growth and trajectory.
+Some reports state that the demand for data engineers is at least five times higher than that of job openings for data scientists in the market.
+Still, Data Engineering and Data science jobs have become equally the most sought-after and most promising with the highest career growth and trajectory.

 The etymology of Science and Engineering can help in differentiating the roles of Data engineers and Data scientists.
 As the name suggests, Data Science is a broader multidisciplinary field.
 It is an umbrella term covering Mathematics, Computer Science, Programming, Information Science, and Business domain knowledge. along with analytical skills to solve real-time business problems.
 The focus of Data science is on understanding data and extracting meaningful patterns and insights by using scientific methods, techniques, and algorithms.

 On the other hand, Data engineering is a subset of Data science.
 It covers the engineering processes of data, such as designing and building data pipelines.
 Which collects, pre-process, and transforms data into formats required for storage, or further analysis.
 The usable formats of data are routed to various streams in the data workflow, including that of the data scientists’ work, which requires clean data for analysis.
 Data Engineers are required to have skills in designing, building, testing, integrating, and optimizing the data.
 From multiple sources, the data has been collected and they can deal with different types of structured and unstructured data.